 In practice, a calculation based on royalty fees is the most common way of calculating damages awards.

-It is not possible to obtain punitive damages, at least not comparable to triple damages.
-The courts have confirmed elements in the methods for calculating damages with moderate punitive effects.
+It is not possible to obtain punitive damages, at least to the extent of triple damages.
+The courts have confirmed that there are elements in the methods for calculating damages that have moderate punitive effects.

 Q: Under what circumstances will courts grant permanent injunctions?

 The court will grant a permanent injunction if it confirms that: